France: Bike and Barge - Aigues-Mortes to Avignon

 We’ll end our day with a short boat trip up the river to the town of Aramon.
 We’ll be able to see Mt.
 Ventoux off in the distance, a well-known climb in the Tour de France.
 23 miles.

 DAY 6: After breakfast, we’ll head toward the Pont du Gard, a UNESCO World Heritage Site that dates from the first century.
 The Romans built the aqueduct over the Gardon River to carry water more than 30 miles from a spring to the city of Nimes.
-After visiting a fascinating museum about what many consider to be the greatest bridge built in Classical times, you can take a swim in the river.
+After visiting a fascinating museum about what many consider to be the greatest bridge built in Classical times, you can take a refreshing swim in the river.

 DAY 7: Today we cycle toward Châteauneuf-du-Pape, a region famous for superb wine.
 We’ll have a private wine tasting and learn how the grapes must be grown without irrigation, fertilizer or pesticide and be harvested by hand.

 We’ll finish our bike riding through vineyards and nectarine orchards.
 Be sure to save some energy to walk around beautiful Avignon after our farewell dinner tonight.
-You’ll see the Avignon bridge made famous by the children’s song, Sur Le Pont d’Avignon, all lit up and beautifully reflected in the water.
+You’ll see the Avignon bridge made famous by the children’s nursery rhyme, Sur Le Pont d’Avignon, all lit up and beautifully reflected in the water.
 30 miles.